Lissmariyajoy/Analysis_of_Daily_Power_Generation_Trends_in_India_Python_Project/README.md

 # ✅ Conclusion

-The analysis reveals that India's electricity generation from 2017 to 2020 was predominantly driven by domestic Conventional Thermal power stations.
+The analysis reveals that domestic Conventional Thermal power stations predominantly drove India's electricity generation from 2017 to 2020.
 Electricity generation was concentrated among a few states and large-capacity power stations, while actual generation generally remained close to planned targets.
 The findings provide valuable insights into generation trends, regional disparities, and infrastructure performance and can support future energy planning and policy decisions.

 ---